-HBARKCK1 B 0700, F 1700, G 2200, C 1201, power is generally 3 or 4 units, the power desk may move units east, so the train could have up to 10 units, obviously not all are on-line.
+HBARKCK1 B 0700, F 1700, G 2200, C 1201, power is generally 4 or 5 units.
+The power desk may move units east, so the train could have up to 10 units, obviously not all are on-line.
 A distinctive feature of the train will be 1 or 2 flat cars with wheel sets returning to the wheel shop in Kansas City.
 The other feature is a block of 30 to 75 BNSF 3 bay covered hoppers on the rear.
 These are usually set out at Wellington for mills and grain elevators in that area.
 This is another train with very few boxcars, it is mostly Procor and ADM tank cars with covered hoppers.
 It may have a few cryotrans reefers, autoracks, and empty wells.
 The average train was 18-127:7076T 8819ft with a 0.80 tons per linear foot ratio.
 Performance varied from 2 hours ahead to 31 hours late.